CPC-2-0-03 — Radiocommunication and Broadcasting Antenna Systems

 Upon resolution of the issue under dispute, the proponent is to continue with the process contained within this document as required.

-Individual circumstances vary with each antenna system installation and modification, and the exclusion criteria above should be applied in consideration of local circumstances.
-Consequently, it may be prudent for the proponents to consult the LUA and the public even though the proposal meets an exclusion noted above.
+All proponents must satisfy the General Requirements outlined in Section 7 regardless of whether an exclusion applies to their proposal.
+All proponents must also consult the land-use authority and the public unless a proposal is specifically excluded.
+Individual circumstances vary with each antenna system installation and modification, and the exclusion criteria below should be applied in consideration of local circumstances.
+Consequently, it may be prudent for the proponent to consult even though the proposal meets an exclusion noted below.
 Therefore, when applying the criteria for exclusion, proponents should consider such things as:

 - the antenna system's physical dimensions, including the antenna, mast, and tower, compared to the local surroundings;